AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 *Teacher*, or *Pedagogue*, and *Stromata*, or *Miscellanies*, literally *Tapestries*, or freely translated *Carpet Bag*.[^207]

-It is the verdict of scholars that Clement\'s *Stromata* is the greatest of all the Christian apologies except Origen\'s.
-It starts \"from the essential affinity between man and God, (and) goes on to show how, in Christianity, we have the complete restoration of the normal relation between the creature and the Creator.\"
+It is the verdict of scholars that Clement's *Stromata* is the greatest of all the Christian apologies except Origen's.
+It starts "from the essential affinity between man and God, (and) goes on to show how, in Christianity, we have the complete restoration of the normal relation between the creature and the Creator."

 The influence of the Greek philosophers, and especially of Plato, on the Alexandrine fathers, is conceded.[^208] Clement held that the true